Darlene Zschech: Early life

-Zschech sang jingles for several international companies including McDonald's, KFC and Coca-Cola.
+Career

 She released Make the Choice in 1987 and Pearls & Gold in 1993.
 She eventually joined the staff of Hillsong Church after penning "Shout to the Lord" in 1993.
 When she presented it to Hillsong's then-worship pastor, Geoff Bullock, she was so embarrassed that she requested he face away from her as she played and sang.
 It was first recorded on People Just Like Us and has appeared on more than 200 different albums by numerous artists in multiple languages.
 It is also the title track for the first live album co-produced with Integrity Music featuring Zschech as a worship leader.
 It was Integrity Music's first album to feature a female worship leader.
 The album was nominated for Praise & Worship Album of the Year at the 1997 Dove Awards.
 The song was nominated in the 1998 Dove Awards' Song of the Year category.
 It has been performed for the Pope at the Vatican and for the President of the United States.
 The song has become one of the most well-known modern worship songs, being sung by an estimated 25–30 million churchgoers every Sunday since the song's release.
 She wrote the song during a time of personal struggle.

 Shout to the Lord, the album, was nominated as Album of the Year for the 1997 Dove Awards and Song of the Year for the 1998 Dove Awards.
 In 2000, Zschech received a Dove Award nomination for Songwriter of the Year and received the International Award for influence in praise and worship.

 Zschech was the worship pastor of Hillsong Church from 1996 to 2007, during which time she served as producer, vocal producer or executive producer for more than 20 albums under the Hillsong Music label and wrote more than 80 published worship songs.
 Under Zschech's leadership, the album People Just Like Us (1994) was the first Christian album in Australia to be certified gold and platinum, and the album For All You've Done (2004) debuted at No. 1 on the Australian Record Industry Association album charts.

 In 2003, Zschech released her first official solo album, Kiss of Heaven.
 Change Your World followed in 2005.
 She has since released two albums, in 2011, called Simply Darlene and You Are Love.
 In addition to writing songs, she has written five books: Worship (1996), Extravagant Worship (2002), The Kiss of Heaven (2003), The Great Generational Transition (2009) and Revealing Jesus: A 365-Day Devotional (2013).

-On 11 December 2013, Zschech announced that she had been diagnosed with breast cancer.
-In a blog dated 30 November 2014, she wrote that she has been healed of cancer, which her doctor called miraculous.

-Personal life

-Zschech and her husband have three daughters.
+In January 2011, with her husband, she became senior pastor of Hope Unlimited Church in New South Wales.
+Since becoming lead pastors there, Hope Unlimited has transitioned from being a local ministry to having a worldwide outreach with locations throughout Australia, India, and four major cities in the United States.
+The church also livestreams services through HopeUC.tv where the weekly services are also available on demand.